How to read and use moving average indicators

 - Although there are commonly used time-frames, a single moving average set-up doesn't apply across different assets.
 Hence, you need to identify the best set-up for different assets if you trade multiple assets.
 You might need different set-ups because not all assets behave and react in the same way to changing market conditions, and there are also differences in volatility

 When you use different indicators while creating your trading strategy, you should make sure that the indicators capture multiple areas such as the trend, momentum, volatility, etc. Accordingly, the moving average as a trend indicator can be combined with indicators that identify signals through the momentum or the volatility of a price.

 Momentum indicators, such as the moving average convergence divergence (MACD), are other types of indicators that are combined with the moving average signalling anticipation of changes in price direction.
-Also, using an oscillator indicator, such as the Stochastic indicator in combination with a moving average can help you detect potential pullbacks.
-Complementing the moving average with volatility indicators, such as Bollinger bands indicator, can be useful when trading with a crossover strategy because the bands define a trading range of the price action.
-Moreover, a combination can be made using the moving average and the average true range indicator along with other indicators when a trader tries to determine a potential entry point.
+Also, using an oscillator indicator, such as the stochastic indicator, in combination with a moving average can help you detect potential pullbacks.
+Complementing the moving average with volatility indicators, such as the Bollinger bands indicator, can be useful when trading with a crossover strategy because the bands define a trading range of the price action.
+Moreover, a combination can be made using the moving average and the average true range indicator, along with other indicators when a trader tries to determine a potential entry point.